JizongL/Getting-and-Cleaning-Data-course-project/codebook1.md

 -   frequencyBodyGyroscopeMagnitude
 -   frequencyBodyGyroscopeJerkMagnitude

-The set of variables that were estimated from these signals are: - mean(): Mean value - sd(): Standard deviation
+**Note** The set of variables that were estimated from these signals are: - mean(): Mean value - sd(): Standard deviation

 **There are 66 combined Variable names used in the dataset:**